itlab-vision/dl-benchmark/src/cpp_dl_benchmark/onnxruntime_launcher/README.md

 ## Build ONNX Runtime Benchmark

-To build the tool you need to have an installation of [ONNX Runtime](https://github.com/microsoft/onnxruntime) and [OpenCV](https://github.com/opencv/opencv).
+To build the tool you need to have an installation of [ONNX Runtime][onnx-runtime] and [OpenCV][opencv].
 Set the following environment variables so that cmake can find them during configuration step:
 * `ORT_INSTALL_DIR` pointing to ONNX Runtime install directory.
 * `OpenCV_DIR` pointing to OpenCV folder with `OpenCVConfig.cmake`.